juliopovedacs/juliopovedacs.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Computer Science at the University of Maryland.
-I do research in computer security and privacy, as well as in technology abuse.
+I do research at the intersection of computer security, privacy, and human-computer interaction.